jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ### Kafka Intro
 From the Kafka [homepage](https://kafka.apache.org/): Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 Jalapeno uses Kafka as a message bus between its data collectors and data processors.
 Jalapeno's data collectors create Kafka topics then publish their datasets to those topics.
 The data processors subscribe to the relevant Kafka topics, gather the published data, and write it to either the Arango graphDB or Influx Time-Series DB.
-This *'Collector -> Kafka -> Processor -> DB*' pipeline allows for architectural flexibility and extensibility such that other applications could subscribe to the Jalapeno Kafka topics and use the BMP or telemetry data for their own purposes.
+This `*Collector -> Kafka -> Processor -> DB*` pipeline allows for architectural flexibility and extensibility such that other applications could subscribe to the Jalapeno Kafka topics and use the BMP or telemetry data for their own purposes.

 Kafka has a number of built in command line utilities to do things like listing topics or outputting of topic data to the screen, which we'll do in the next section of the lab.